data2health/contributor-attribution-model/docs/source/introduction.rst

 .. figure:: images/introduction_model.png
    :align: center

    **Figure 1**: Definition of core classes and relationships in the CAM.
-A detailed representation of each class can be found in the :ref:`Information Model<information-model>`, and a formal specification provided by a :ref:`JSON schema <json-schema>`.
+Details about each class can be found in the :ref:`Information Model<information-model>`, and a formal specification is provided by a :ref:`JSON schema <json-schema>`.

 This three object structure is intended to be used as a **module** in the context of a larger data model that captures the complete semantics of a given domain or use case.
 Implementations can refine or extend the CAM in different ways to suit their specific domain and use case, as described in more detail in the :ref:`implementation-guide`.

 Relationship to PROV
 @@@@@@@@@@@@@@@@@@@@
-The scope of the CAM overlaps with a subset of the `W3C PROV specification <https://www.w3.org/2011/prov/wiki/Main_Page>`_ that covers contributor attribution, but has been tailored to fit our use case more directly.
+The scope of the CAM overlaps with a subset of the `W3C PROV specification <https://www.w3.org/2011/prov/wiki/Main_Page>`_ that covers agent attribution, but CAM has been tailored to fit the Contribution use case more directly.
 While informed by the work of PROV, CAM was developed independently due to a few small but significant semantic and normative incompatibilities (see :ref:`Appendix I <relationship-to-standards>`), which prevented PROV from meeting our primary requirement for as simple and concise a model as possible.
 However, ongoing efforts aim to achieve a level of semantic and terminological alignment that would allow CAM to be implemented as a formal extension of PROV.

 Mappings between the CAM and PROV models will be provided in :ref:`Appendix I <relationship-to-standards>`, where areas of semantic incompatibility and efforts toward harmonization are also discussed.
-Mappings between the CAM and the `FHIR Provenance resource <https://www.hl7.org/fhir/provenance.html>`_, which is also based on the PROV model, will also also be described here.
+Mappings between the CAM and the `FHIR Provenance resource <https://www.hl7.org/fhir/provenance.html>`_, , will also also be described here.

 Application Use Cases